an0th3rhuman/Gmod-backdoor-checker/README.md

 # Gmod-backdoor-checker
-To check gmod addons if it contains any backdoor using predefined pattern.
+To check gmod addons if it contains any backdoor using predefined pattern and the results are tracked in excel sheet for analysis.